asleepace/asleepace.com/src/content/blog/typescript-range-without-a-loop.md

 [Try it on the TypeScript playground!](https://www.typescriptlang.org/play?module=1#code/GYVwdgxgLglg9mABAJwIZgOYFMAUqBciYIAtgEZbIA0iZhx5lAlPaRcgNoC6iA3gFCIUWKCGRJUiADy1EAfkQdUNAHRq0mXJIDUiAIw0yTHoQ5ku-AL79+AeluIsAD1QkADgBssiEAGdU2PwQCL5wXioecBg4Gtg4BvoADExMQA)

-However, this was widely **boring** and **severly unambitios**; No, what I needed was something with a bit more *spice*...
+However, this was widely **boring** and **severely unambitious**; No, what I needed was something with a bit more *spice*...

-## Generator Expiraments
+## Generator Experiments

 Then it hit me!
 Let's use that thing I always want to use, but literally can never find a good enough reason.
-That's right, the goold 'ol **[Generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator)**.
-It had been a while since I last touched these pointy starred wonders, and so I got to expiramenting to refresh my memory.
+That's right, the good 'ol **[Generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator)**.
+It had been a while since I last touched these pointy starred wonders, and so I got to experimenting to refresh my memory.

 ```ts
 function* range() {